-Attention is the ability to selectively focus our perception and cognitive resources on something in our conscious awareness.
+Attention is the ability to selectively focus our conscious awareness and cognitive resources on something.
 By bringing our attention to an object, we can process meaning as well as store it in memory.
 The differences between attention and awareness have been explored by philosophers for centuries.
 A simple way to explain the relationship is to use the analogy of a torch in the dark.
 If conscious awareness is the torchlight, attention is where the torch is directed.
-Attention can be focused and narrow, like when a jeweller mounts a precious stone in a ring, or broad and open, for example when driving on a motorway.
+Attention can be focused and narrow, like when a jeweller mounts a precious stone in a ring, or broad and open, for example when driving a car.
 We can also focus on our inner experience like thoughts, emotions, and physical sensations, as well as what’s going on in our environment through the senses.

 Attention is important; it’s fundamental to how we interact, learn, and make sense of ourselves and the world, as well as build good relationships.
 In theory, attention is one of the most precious inner resources we have that is in our direct control.
 In practice, our attention is conditional on how aware and awake we are at any moment.
 In today’s world, we are surrounded by information that’s designed to attract and grab our attention.
 On top of this, we also have unintentional automatic thoughts to tempt our attention away.

 How well we attend to something is task-dependent, so can vary.
 Research shows that excessive use of technology like smartphones and social media can decrease attention spans and reduce cognitive abilities.
 The daily stream of alerts, notifications, and other updates interferes with our ability to maintain focus and sustain our attention on what we are doing.
 This frequent switching between tasks impairs concentration and productivity.